 4. Dozens Of Charming Villages

 From the cottages made of yellow limestone to the colorful flower boxes hanging from the windows to the pubs with funny names dotting every corner, the Cotswolds could easily be a movie set for the BBC.
-This collection of towns and villages offers visitors endless opportunities for shopping, dining, and simply relaxing.
+Amidst the outstanding natural beauty of the Cotswolds, this collection of towns and villages offers visitors endless opportunities for shopping, dining, and simply relaxing.

 It’s hard to know where to begin in the Cotswolds.
 Here are just a few villages to consider visiting in this glorious region.